Banish Tables

 It's also quite informative.

-Circos uses a circular composition mitigate the fact that data which represent connections between objects or between positions are very difficult to organize when the underlying layout is linear (or a graph, which can quickly become a hairball).
+Circos uses a circular composition to show connections between objects or between positions, which are difficult to visually organize when the underlying layout is linear (or a graph, which can quickly become a hairball).
 In many cases, a linear layout makes impossible keeping the relationship lines from crossing other structures, deteriorates the effectiveness of the graphic.

-In addition to its strength in depicting links, the circular form itself has a number of useful properties which are not shared by a rectilinear layout.
+In addition to its strength in depicting relationships, the circular form itself has a number of useful properties which are not shared by a rectilinear layout.

 I've applied circular compositing to represent database structure with Schemaball.